RupankarCh/my-notes/Networking/Protocols/readme.md

 ✔ Used for HTTPS (port 443), secure emails (IMAPS, SMTPS) ✔ Enhances security over older SSL versions
 ✔ Latest versions (TLS 1.2 & TLS 1.3) offer stronger encryption

+# SSH
+It allows to connect to a remote machine all using the CLI.